Our Production Centre

 We planted numerous herbs too so the workers can use this in their homes and we want to bring a number of plants inside when we renovate the centre.

-We’re renovating the centre in a few months to make it bigger, give it proper walls and roofing inside for no-more rainy days, add more shelving and storage and make it a much happier place to work, bring your children to and run workshops!
-This section will be updated when we’re complete.
+It was really important to us to make this as nice a space as possible with the restrictions we have out here!
+Our friends came together with local workers and we got to work.
+We extended it significantly, gave it proper walls everywhere and roofing inside for no-more rainy days, rendered everything (on very uneven bricks!), added more shelving and storage and make it a much happier place to work, bring your children to and run workshops!